mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 *   Click ‘OK’

-The _Select Target Device_ window allows you to select the USB drive to use.
+The _Select Target Device_ window allows you to select the USB device to use.

-*   Select the USB drive you identified earlier using lsblk
+*   Select the USB device you identified earlier using lsblk
 *   Click ‘OK’

 <img src="cold_wallet_persistent_usb_images/image9.png" max-width="300" height="250"/>